LineandVertexSoftware/vertexa-chart/ROADMAP.md

 - ~~Define a simple performance baseline and acceptable regression threshold~~ (documented in `RELEASE.md`)
 - Treat `build`, `typecheck`, `test`, and `pack:check` as the minimum release gate

-### P1: Strong candidates for 1.0 if the target user is dashboard/product teams
+### P1: Good candidates if 1.0 targets dashboard/product teams

 - ~~Range slider + range selector~~ (shipped in 0.1.13)
 - Unified hover / shared crosshair mode for dense time series
 - Mobile gesture hardening beyond documented pan/pinch zoom
 - User-facing decimation or downsampling controls

-These are the first features I would pull forward if the goal is “replace incumbent charting libs in real dashboards,” not just “ship a solid chart engine.”
+These are useful for real dashboard adoption, but they can also land after 1.0 if the public contract stays honest about what is supported.

 ### Not required for 1.0

-These are valuable, but I would treat them as `1.1+` work:
+Useful later, but not required for the first stable API:

 - Error bars
 - Candlestick / OHLC